 :15 after the hour arriving at the Tri-Rail Station

-Tri-Rail has adjusted their schedule due to the decrease in ridership because of the current COVID-19 situation.
+Tri-Rail originally adjusted their schedule due to the decrease in ridership because of the current COVID-19 situation.

 Tri-Rail Reduced Service Weekday Schedule

 In response to COVID-19 precautions, Tri-Rail’s train schedule has been modified until further notice.

 View Tri-Rail’s weekend and holiday schedule.

 See: A Message from the Utility Services Department Regarding the Boca Raton’s Water and Wastewater Services (PDF).

 Utility Services provides this service to customers 24-hours a day, 7 days a week.
 To have the water turned off or schedule a time, please call 561-338-7339.